Adam Scicluna: Career

-As a professional entertainer for 20 years Adam has received 8 Australia Entertainment MO Awards and 5 Australian Club Entertainment Awards for Male Performer of the Year, including two prestigious Gold “MO” Awards for Peter Allen Performer of the Year.

-His career began in the world of Opera with performances at the Sydney Opera House in the presence of Prime Ministers and Heads of State.

-Adam has played over 30 lead roles ranging from classics like Tevye in Fiddler on the Roof to modern masterpieces such as God in Children of Eden, for both the above performances he received rave revues.
+Scicluna's career began in the world of Opera with performances at the Sydney Opera House.
+He has played over 30 lead roles ranging from classics like Tevye in Fiddler on the Roof to modern masterpieces such as God in Children of Eden.

-He is one of few performers to have played both Javert and Jean Valjean in Les Miserable.

-Adam also appeared as The Lion and Cogsworth in Packemin Productions of The Wizard of Oz and Beauty and the Beast at Riverside Theatre.
+He has played both Javert and Jean Valjean in Les Miserable.
+He also appeared as The Lion and Cogsworth in Packemin Productions of The Wizard of Oz and Beauty and the Beast at Riverside Theatre.

-Most recently he starred as Edward Bloom in the musical adaptation of the smash hit Big Fish.

-His musical theatre work also includes cast and workshop recordings under the direction of well-known musical theatre identities Tony Sheldon and Nancye Hayes.
+Se starred as Edward Bloom in the musical adaptation of Big Fish.His musical theatre work also includes cast and workshop recordings under the direction of well-known musical theatre identities Tony Sheldon and Nancye Hayes.

 In 1998 he was a backing vocalist for “The Phantom Michael Crawford.

-Adam’s Cabaret “A Lyrical Life” was a sell-out success at Riverside Theatre.

-Adam has worked in short film, corporate film, TV and Radio and as a guest performer on International Television.

-In 2008 Adam was invited to perform for Crowned Prince Fredrick and Princess Mary of Denmark.
+His Cabaret “A Lyrical Life” was a sell-out at Riverside Theatre.
+He has worked in short film, corporate film, TV and Radio and as a guest performer on International Television.
+In 2008 he was invited to perform for Crown Prince Fredrick and Princess Mary of Denmark.

-During the last 15 years Adam has toured nationally and internationally on the corporate, cabaret and cruise ship circuits.